mukhoiran/php-mail/README.md

 # php-mail
-Documentation PHP for send Email
+Sending an Email with PHP